 In 1997, the United States Congress convened a National Reading Panel to assess research-based approaches to teaching children how to read.
 The panel concluded that the best approach is one that incorporates what is commonly called the Five Pillars of Reading:

 Phonemic awareness – the ability to hear, recognize, and manipulate sounds

 Phonics – matching sounds to letters and letter patterns

 Fluency – the ability to read accurately and expressively

-Scarborough’s Reading Rope (2001) is frequently used to evaluate a reading program’s alignment with the Science of Reading.
+Scarborough’s Reading Rope (2001) is often used to evaluate a reading program’s alignment with reading science.
 The elements are background information, vocabulary, language structures, verbal reasoning, literacy knowledge (also referred to as print concepts), phonological awareness, decoding, and sight vocabulary.
-Each of the skills identified by the Five Pillars of Reading and Scarborough’s Rope is explicitly and systematically taught in the Next Steps Lesson framework.
+These skills, as well as those identified by the Five Pillars of Reading, are explicitly and systematically taught in the Next Steps Lesson framework.

-Although writing is not specifically mentioned in either the Five Pillars of Reading or Scarborough’s reading rope, extensive research has revealed positive effects for integrating reading and writing (Lehr, 1981, Clay, 2001).
-Writing helps children integrate and solidify many reading skills such as phonics, orthography, word recognition, language structures, newly learned vocabulary, and comprehension.
+Although writing is not specifically mentioned in the Five Pillars of Reading or Scarborough’s Reading Rope, extensive research has revealed positive effects for integrating reading and writing (Lehr, 1981, Clay, 2001, Graham & Hebert, 2011).
+Writing about their reading helps children solidify phonemic awareness, phonics, orthography, word recognition, language structures, newly learned vocabulary, and comprehension.

 Appendix A: Next Steps Scope and Sequence for Teaching Phonics

 Afflerbach, P. (2022).
 Teaching readers (not reading): Moving beyond skills and strategies to reader-focused instruction.
 New York: Guildford Press.

 Aukerman, M. (2022).
 The science of reading and the media: Is reporting biased?